Windrush, Gloucestershire: History

 During the Second World War, the parish hosted RAF Windrush, a Royal Air Force Relief Landing Ground.
 Although it closed for military purposes in 1945, the airfield remains in use for light aircraft and still has its control tower.

 Governance

 Windrush forms part of the Cotswold District, which together with Gloucestershire County Council provides local government services.
-It is part of the parliamentary constituency of Cotswold, represented in parliament by the Conservative Geoffrey Clifton-Brown.
+It is part of the parliamentary constituency of North Cotswolds represented in parliament by the Conservative Sir Geoffrey Clifton-Brown.

 Notable people

 Thomas Keble, the younger brother of John Keble and also a notable Church of England clergyman, had charge of the parish of Windrush in the early 19th century.